Changissnz/nu_merchant_principal/README.md

 really an objective.
 Run the cycle over and again, until the desired product values emerge as results.

-Some more notions are fit to be mentioned about alteratable cycles.
+Some more notions are fit to be mentioned about alterable cycles.
 Diagram ASOC2 makes for a preliminary example on the mutative cycle.
 The two concepts of decline and death can be a part of certain cycles.
 The default cycle is a perpetual